ashleypeak/math-input/README.md

 **Note:** Due to WebComponent limitations, you must give the field a `tabindex`.

+Refer to `examples/form.html` to see a full implementation.

 ## Math Support

 The field will accept the following characters as input: